Bangor International Airport: 20th century

 In 1977, Erwin Kreuz, a 50-year-old West German brewery worker on his way to San Francisco, stepped off a refueling charter flight in the mistaken belief that he had reached his destination.
 Speaking no English, he spent four frustrating days in Bangor looking for San Francisco landmarks before realizing he was not in California.
-When his story made local and then national news, Bangorians were so delighted with his error that he received the key to the city, met the Governor of Maine, was made an honorary member of the Penobscot Indian tribe, received a marriage proposal, and was even given a gift of local land.
+When his story made local and then national news, Bangorians were so delighted with his error that he received the key to the city, met the governor of Maine, was made an honorary member of the Penobscot Indian tribe, received a marriage proposal, and was given a gift of local land.
 The San Francisco Chronicle paid his way to California, where he was similarly feted, and he was invited back to Bangor the following year to help open the Bangor Mall.

 In 1980, major renovations were launched to the airport.
 Estimated to cost around $1 million, the domestic terminals were upgraded, a two floor addition was made to the international terminal, and new conveyor belts for luggage were constructed.
 The project was completed in May 1981.

 In 1992, it was the launch site for the Chrysler Trans-Atlantic Challenge Balloon Race.
 The Belgians won, but the American team, taking a more southerly track to avoid inclement weather, inadvertently became the first to pilot a balloon from North America to Africa, landing just east of Casablanca, Morocco, setting new endurance and distance records in the process.

 In October 1995, Vice President Al Gore and Russian Prime Minister Viktor Chernomyrdin held a brief summit at the airport to discuss economic cooperation.

 Bangor has been the port of entry for over a million servicemen and women returning from the Gulf War, the Iraq and Afghanistan wars, and the NATO operations IFOR and SFOR in Bosnia and Herzegovina on military charters.
-Starting in 1991, a combination of local veterans and interested citizens formed themselves into troop greeters to avoid the situation of the Vietnam War, when soldiers returned without ceremony or greeting.
+Starting in 1991, local veterans and interested citizens formed a group of troop greeters to avoid the situation of the Vietnam War, when soldiers returned without ceremony or greeting.
 The civilian-driven "ceremony of return" in Bangor has been well organized and often ebullient.
-In 2006, former president Bill Clinton spontaneously joined the line of troop-greeters when his private plane made a refueling stop.
+In 2006, former President Bill Clinton spontaneously joined the line of troop-greeters when his private plane made a refueling stop.